ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 ```

 5. Add the `google-services.json` in Android application module root directory.

-### Initialize
+TODO

+### Initializing the Core SDK and the Push SDK

-A common place to put the initialization code is in the onCreate method of the main activity in your Android application.
+A common place to put the initialization code is the `onCreate()` method of the `main activity` in your Android application. and

-#### Initializing the Core SDK

-Initialize the `BMSCore` SDK following way,

 ```
-// Initialize the SDK for Android
+  // Initialize the SDK BMSClient.getInstance().initialize(this, "bluemixRegionSuffix");

-    BMSClient.getInstance().initialize(this, "bluemixRegionSuffix");
+  //Initialize client Push SDK
+  MFPPush push = MFPPush.getInstance();
+  push.initialize(getApplicationContext(), "appGUID", "clientSecret");

 ```